ibm-cloud-docs/vpc/creating-vpc-resources.md

 You can't get the ID of the primary network interface until you query the specific instance.
 {: important}

-### (Optional) Create and attach a block storage data volume
+### (Optional) Create and attach a Block Storage data volume
 {: #create-and-attach-storage-api-tutorial}

-You can create a block storage data volume and attach it to your virtual server instance as secondary storage.
+You can create a Block Storage data volume and attach it to your virtual server instance as secondary storage.
 Create a data volume with a request similar to this example.
 This procedure shows the volume profiles, crreates a volume, saves the volume ID in a variable, checks the status of the volume, and then creates the volume attachment.

 Show a list of volume profiles: